drhelius/Gearboy/README.md

 - In order to run it on real hardware you will need an iOS developer certificate.

 ### Raspberry Pi - Raspbian
-- Install OpenGL development dependencies (Ubuntu: <code>sudo apt-get install freeglut3-dev</code>).
+- Install OpenGL development dependencies (<code>sudo apt-get install freeglut3-dev</code>).
-- Install SDL development dependencies (Ubuntu: <code>sudo apt-get install libsdl1.2-dev</code>).
+- Install SDL development dependencies (<code>sudo apt-get install libsdl1.2-dev</code>).
-- In order to use OpenGL extensions I used GLEW dependencies (Ubuntu: <code>sudo apt-get install libglew-dev</code>).
+- In order to use OpenGL extensions I used GLEW dependencies (<code>sudo apt-get install libglew-dev</code>).
 This is because of a [bug](http://stackoverflow.com/questions/11845230/glgenbuffers-crashes-in-release-build) in QGLFunctions.
 - Use <code>make -f nbproject/Makefile-Release.mk SUBPROJECTS= .clean-conf</code> to clean the project.
 - Use <code>make -f nbproject/Makefile-Release.mk SUBPROJECTS= .build-conf</code> to build the project.